saurabharora80/self-assessment-api/public/api/conf/1.0/docs/error_codes.md

     "errors": [
     {
       "code": "INVALID_MONETARY_AMOUNT",
-      "message": "annualInvestmentAllowance should be non-negative number up to 2 decimal values", "path": "/allowances/annualInvestmentAllowance"
+      "message": "amounts should be non-negative numbers with up to 2 decimal places", "path": "/allowances/annualInvestmentAllowance"
     },
     {
       "code": "INVALID_MONETARY_AMOUNT",
-      "message": "averagingAdjustment should be non-negative number up to 2 decimal values", "path": "/adjustments/averagingAdjustment"
+      "message": "amounts should be non-negative numbers with up to 2 decimal places", "path": "/adjustments/averagingAdjustment"
     }
   ]